gitsindonesia/ui-component/docs/components/avatar.md

 The `Avatar` component is a visual representation of a user or an entity.
 It can be displayed in various shapes (e.g. circle, square, rounded) and can be initialized with either an image or a name.

-## Installation

-To use the `Avatar` component, you will need to install the `@morpheme/avatar` package and import the styles from `@morpheme/avatar/dist/style.css`.

-Alternatively, you can also use the `VAvatar` component from the `@morpheme/ui` package, which is registered globally and does not require manual importing.

 ## Usage

 ### Basic Usage